CesareIurlaro/clips-project/README.md

 To realize them in CLIPS, ordered facts has been used.

 They are:
-- 'node', which represent the node currently examined
+- `node`, which represent the node currently examined
-- 'newnode', which expand, after making a action, the new nodes
+- `newnode`, which expand, after making a action, the new nodes
-- 'been', which configure the environment through the a priori knowledge bases
+- `been`, which configure the environment through the a priori knowledge bases
-- 'status', which maintain informations about cities and means of transport.
+- `status`, which maintain informations about cities and means of transport.
-A precise configuration of a state of the state space is represented by the set of ordered facts 'status' having the same value as the 'ident' slot.
+A precise configuration of a state of the state space is represented by the set of ordered facts 'status' having the same value as the `ident` slot.

 For goal modeling purpose, an ordered fact called 'goal' was used.
 By necessity, two goals have been modeled: one concerning cities and the other concerning means of transport.